 Men’s Feedback on Vasectomy

-I believe that he is talking about circumcision, which mostly only happens in the USA, which I believe is traumatizing for most boys.
+I believe that he is talking about circumcision, which mostly only happens in the USA.
+I do believe this to be traumatizing for most boys.

 Another man said:

 So there are both positive and negative experiences with vasectomy.
-And each man has to decide for himself what feels right to him.
-Personally I wouldn’t do it, because I feel really safe practicing ejaculation control, but I support those who do want to do it.
+Each man has to decide for himself what feels right to him.
+Personally I wouldn’t do it.
+But that’s because I feel really safe practicing ejaculation control.
+Of course, I support those who do want to do it.

 The Biochemical Effect of Vasectomy

-When it comes to the biological and biochemical effects of a vasectomy, the sperm is restrained in the balls because of the cut and knot.
+What about the biological and biochemical effects of a conventional vasectomy?
+After vasectomy, the sperm is restrained in the balls because of the cut and knot.
 But the so-called “the little death” of energy loss still occurs.

 Neurotransmitters like Dopamine and Oxytocin drop rapidly for 5-7 days, and you feel grumpy and irritated since these are your “feel-good hormones”.
 Simple plain facts, easy to prove with a blood test at the hospital.

 If you release the seminal pressure and contractions appear, a physical trigger takes place that makes your happy hormones drop.
 This makes you feel weak and depressed.